guidoferreyra/Glyphs-Scripts/README.md

 ---

 #### anchorBackupAndClone.py
-(UI) Backup anchors or copy to another layer.
+(UI) Backup anchors to a secondary layer and allows to copy them to another layer.

 ![](readme_imgs/screen-backupClone.png)